duncan60/redux-unit-testing/README.md

 # redux-unit-testing

-pratice redux & es6 to unit-testing
+This pratice focus to try redux unit-testing

 tutorial from